 Experience Level with Exercise Matters

-There is a difference between people who are new to exercise and those who already have an active lifestyle.
-ACOG states that if you were very active before pregnancy, you could keep doing the same workouts with your ob-gyn’s approval.
-They also note that if you start to lose weight, you may need to increase the number of calories that you eat.
-Your care provider will weigh you at each prenatal appointment to ensure you are gaining a healthy amount of weight.
-If exercise is not a habit for you now, it is never too late to start.
-ACOG recommends beginning with as little as 5 minutes a day.
-Add 5 minutes each week until you can stay active for 30 minutes a day.
+Your experience with exercise before pregnancy plays a vital role in how you approach movement during pregnancy.
+There is a difference between someone new to exercise and someone with an active lifestyle.
+According to ACOG, if you were very active before pregnancy, you can keep doing the same workouts with your ob-gyn’s approval.
+They also note that if increased activity leads to weight loss, you may need to increase your calorie intake.
+If exercise is not currently part of your routine, it is never too late to start.
+ACOG recommends beginning with as little as 5 minutes of activity per day and gradually increasing by about 5 minutes each week until you can stay active for about 30 minutes a day.

 Physical Changes During Pregnancy that Can Impact Your Exercise